Jordan Vineyard & Winery

 - Jordan produces only two wines: an Alexander Valley Cabernet Sauvignon blend (Cabernet Sauvignon, Merlot, Petit Verdot, Malbec) and a Russian River Valley Chardonnay

-- 1,200-acre estate with only 120-125 acres under vine; over three-quarters natural habitat
+- 1,200-acre estate with roughly 120 vineyard acres; more than three-quarters preserved as natural habitat